Sound and Recording

 Editor

-, misconceptions abound.
+When it comes to recording vocals, misconceptions abound.
 So many wonderful singers, so little dependable information.
 We are all instantly capable of recognizing a strong vocal performance, but what goes into capturing that performance usually isn't so obvious.

 It all starts with a good singer and a good song.
 From there, choose a reliable microphone.
 Many engineers prefer using large diaphragm condenser microphones, but I have no preference.
 After thirty years of intensive studio experience I have learned to rely on the vocalist, not the microphone.
 While working as a staff producer at the world famous Power Station Studios, I had at my disposal, nearly every mic imaginable.
 One quickly learns that not every vocal should be captured with an expensive ribbon mic.
 Think hard about what it is you're trying to accomplish.
 Feel free to experiment.